Jonas Rivera

-Jonas H. Rivera (born May 2, 1971) is an American film producer.
+Jonas H. Rivera (born May 2, 1971) is an American film producer of Mexican descent.
 As of September 2022, he is the executive vice president for film production at Pixar Animation Studios, overseeing operational issues (as distinguished from creative issues) for all film and streaming production.
 He produced the animated films Up (2009), Inside Out (2015), and Toy Story 4 (2019), all of which won the Academy Award for Best Animated Feature.
 Rivera is an alumnus of San Francisco State University and has worked at Pixar since starting there as an intern in 1994.

 Early life

 Rivera was born and raised in Castro Valley, California.
 His father is of Mexican descent, while his mother is of English Canadian descent.
 As a boy, he wanted to become an animator, but according to him, he could not draw: "I was a terrible artist, and I still am."
 Rivera graduated from San Francisco State University with a degree in Film Production.